infinum/eightshift-docs/website/blog/2022-04-08-adding-fonts.md

 import './NotoSerif-Italic.woff2';
 import './NotoSerif-Regular.woff2';
 ```

+> If you don't need to support IE11, don't include `.woff` files.
+This will save you some bandwidth.

 To add these fonts as your base font and secondary font, go to the global manifest located in **_/src/Blocks_** and add the following inside `globalVariables`:
 ```json